Tesla offers rare year-end discounts on 2 top-selling models

 Industry analysts polled by data provider FactSet expect Tesla to deliver 431,000 vehicles in the fourth quarter, ending the year at 1,341 million.

 Tesla shares have lost more than 60% of their value since Musk announced in April that he had taken a large stake in Twitter.
-They fell nearly 10% in Thursday afternoon trading to a new two-year low of $124.07 after U.S. safety regulators said they would probe two more Tesla crashes possibly involving automated driving systems.
+They fell nearly 9% in Thursday, closing at $125.35 after U.S. safety regulators said they would probe two more Tesla crashes possibly involving automated driving systems.

 Eventually Musk bought the social media site, and investors are worried about demand and that the CEO has been distracted from the car company.